strawberry-graphql/strawberry/docs/guides/permissions.md

 Most frameworks will have a `Request` object where you can either access the current user directly or access headers/cookies/query parameters to authenticate the user.

-All the Strawberry integrations provide this Request object in the `info.context` object that is accessible in every resolver and in the `has_permission` function.
+All the Strawberry integrations provide this Request object on the `strawberry.context` object.

 You can find more details about a specific framework integration under the "Integrations" heading in the navigation.